-The main focus in development of the version 2.0 of the Go agent was to improve reliability and reduce agent overhead by upgrading and tuning the profiling capabilities.
+The main focus of the development of version 2.0 of the Go agent was to improve reliability and reduce agent overhead by upgrading and tuning the profiling capabilities.

-- Some of the profiles in version 1.x were relying on Go’s tracer, which records every blocking event.
-It has high overhead, although we’ve kept in under control by implementing overhead checks around it.
-In the version 2, blocking call and server bottleneck profilers are using Go’s block profiler, which is a sampling profiler, similar to CPU and memory allocation profilers, and thus has a very low overhead.
+- Some of the profiles in version 1.x relied on Go’s tracer, which records every blocking event.
+It has high overhead, although we’ve kept it under control by implementing overhead checks around it.
+In the version 2.0, blocking call and server bottleneck profilers use Go’s block profiler, which is a sampling profiler, similar to CPU and memory allocation profilers, and thus has a very low overhead.

-- Profiler triggering algorithm was updated to better orchestrate the recording of different profilers.
+- A profiler-triggering algorithm was updated to better orchestrate the recording of different profilers.

 - For regular profiling, we’ve introduced a logic to take periodicity bias into account.
-This will make sure the profile recording schedule does not accidentally match some application batch jobs, if any.
+This will make sure the profile recording schedule does not accidentally match any application batch jobs, if any.